 We discovered Charles Butler at the Maryland Renaissance Festival in 1986, a kindred spirit and polymath.
 He showed us an early prototype of these 12 tiles he had designed, and we could not resist seeing how it would look in our gleaming lasercut acrylic.
 Awesome!
 Hexmozaix joined our family in 1987 as an instant bestseller and pioneered the transparent green (aqua) Lucite we've used ever since in many of our other puzzles as virtually our signature color.
 For Hexmozaix's 25th birthday, we introduced frosted mirror colors.
 Even more awesome!

 We met Rich Maiers, an enthusiastic young man, at an art show in Harrisburg in 1986.
 He had come to commission us to make him some wooden boards for an abstract game he had invented to simulate football strategies.
 He wanted only the best quality, and Kadon took it on.
 It needed special pawns that would fit compactly as pairs within one space, and the curvy shapes we designed and made suited our new Game of the Goose as well.
 Scoozie turned out so beautiful that Kadon included it in its catalog and website showcase.
 We were shocked when Rich Maiers passed away suddenly in 2005, still a young man.
-At the request of his uncle, Kadon continued to carry the game.
-After 25 years we have only a very few sets left.
-First come, first served, while they last.
+At the request of his uncle, Kadon continued to carry the game while supplies lasted.
+After 25 years only a very few sets remained, and in 2018 the last set sold out.
+Those who own these beautiful sets can treasure them as collectors' items.

 Limited edition, during 2012 only.